nrr/diffeomorphic/2014/11/good_chef_practices.md

 (Also, as an aside, I use "Subversion" to refer to the conceptual version control product as a whole, `svn` to refer to the Subversion client, and "the source of truth" to refer to the Subversion server somewhat nebulously.
-Let's clarify that before anyone gets confused.)
+Let's clarify that before anyone gets confused.

+Let's also clarify that, if you're only concerned about implementing a VCS for operations, use whatever you like.
+Git suffices perfectly fine for that.
+My assumption is that you want to lump everything in together, in one place, for both development and operations, just to drive the whole agile operations point home.
+Subversion allows everyone to invoke a divide-and-conquer strategy to get work done.)

 One of my favorite features of Subversion is being able to check out a subset of a repository as a local working copy.
 That's tremendously